MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/trigger-refresh.md

 * Change topic granularity settings
 * Rename a topic

-For example, when you rename a topic on the Topics dashboard, Customer Service Insights displays a prompt at the top of the dashboard that gives you an opportunity to refresh your workspace.
+For example, when you rename a topic on the Topics page, Customer Service Insights displays a prompt at the top of the dashboard that gives you an opportunity to refresh your workspace.
 To refresh the workspace, select **Refresh**.

    > ![Refresh workspace](media/refresh-workspace.png)